Wednesday, February 27, 2008

 For neutrino astrophysics DESY Zeuthen made some major contributions to the development of the neutrino telescope AMANDA, which was constructed in 1994 by scientists from all around the world at the South Pole.

 Located in Zeuthen is the "Zentrum für Paralleles Rechnen", where several massive-parallel high-performance computers are run and used for example for calculations in theoretical particle physics.
-DESY Zeuthen
+Zeuthen

 The research center has an annual budget of ca. 160 mio € (=195 mio US-$).
 Of this, 145 mio € go to Hamburg, 15 mio € to Zeuthen.
 90% of the budget is provided by the Federal Ministry for Education and Research, while the rest is provided by the state of Hamburg or Brandenburg respectively.